0xffcourse/Recursiva/README.md

     c.
 Now typing `recursiva` in the command line anywhere will run the REPL.

 # Play around with basic commands:

-    Operands that take 1-argument:
+    Operators that take 1-argument:

     ¬: MinusOne
     S: Square
     R: List of n-natural numbers
-    r: Exclusive list of n-natural numbers
+    r: List of n-natural numbers (n excluded)

-    OPerands that take 2-arguments:
+    Operators that take 2-arguments:

     +: Plus
     -: Minus